-Yolo Akili Robinson is the Founder and CEO of BEAM.
 Yolo began his career in public health supporting Black communities as an HIV/AIDS counselor.
 He then branched into violence prevention, working as a family intervention counselor with Black men and boys for Men Stopping Violence.
 In addition to his emotional health work, Akili has written for numerous publications including the Huffington Post, Atlanta Journal Constitution, Ebony and Everyday Feminisms.
-Read more about Yolo's work here:
+Read more about Yolo's work by clicking below.

 Erica Woodland, LCSW